THE BARRIER ISLANDS OF ST PETE

 Passage Key Charter - A Private charter to visit the free-spirited atmosphere at Passage Key.

-Please beware of the many illicit charter companies using the "bareboat" loophole, and operating tours with unqualified captains who lack the credentials and knowledge of standard safety practices.
+Please beware of the many illicit boat charter companies using the "bareboat" loophole, and operating tours with unqualified captains who lack the credentials and knowledge of standard safety practices.
 If there will be more than 6 people in your group, the Captain must have a Masters license, and the vessel must have a Certificate of Inspection.